Dnathan33/Youtube_Swift/README.md

 This project focuses on the esstentials of prgramming with swift: Such as UIKit, UICollectionView, UTableView, AVFoundation, Async, and AutoLayout.

-API Calls\n
+API Calls

-Fetching Mutiple Feeds.\n
+Fetching Mutiple Feeds

-Parsing JSON.\n
+Parsing JSON

-Playing video with Animations.\n
+Playing video with Animations